rob-mcgrail/spark-roles/README.md

 [![Source](http://img.shields.io/badge/source-caffeinated/shinobi-blue.svg?style=flat-square)](https://github.com/caffeinated/shinobi)
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://tldrlegal.com/license/mit-license)

-SparkTeams, based on [Caffeinated Shinobi](https://github.com/caffeinated/shinobi/), brings a simple and light-weight role-based permissions system to Laravel Spark's Team system through the following ACL structure:
+SparkRoles, based on [Caffeinated Shinobi](https://github.com/caffeinated/shinobi/), brings a simple and light-weight role-based permissions system to Laravel Spark's Team and User models through the following ACL structure:

+- Every user can have zero or more roles.
+- Every user can have zero or more permissions.
 - Every team can have zero or more roles.
 - Every team can have zero or more permissions.
+- Roles and permissions can be shared between users and teams.

-Permissions are then inherited to the team through the team's assigned roles.
+Permissions are then inherited to the team/user through the team/user's assigned roles.

-This package is in early stages of development, and is based on code that follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.
-At the moment the package is not unit tested, but is planned to be covered later down the road.

-This package should co-exist with Shinobi.
+This package is a replacement for [Caffeinated Shinobi](https://github.com/caffeinated/shinobi/) when building a project based on `Laravel/Spark`.

 ## Documentation
 You will find user friendly documentation in the [ZiNETHQ SparkRoles Wiki](https://github.com/zinethq/sparkroles/wiki) **TO BE UPDATED**